Timothy K. Hoye, PhD

 Office: CFO 609

-In the last four years, he has organized and chaired panels at the Southern Political Science Association annual conventions in San Juan, Puerto Rico (2016), New Orleans (2017, 2018), and Austin (2019).
-Forthcoming is a proposed panel for the 2020 Southern conference in San Juan.
-He also presented papers on integral liberalism, the late works of Japanese novelist Natsume Soseki, and, most recently, “Rethinking the Idea of a Republic in the Wake of the Trump Presidency.”
-Recent publications are on the work of political theorist John H. Hallowell, a review of a book on the the Shikoku temple pilgrimage in Japan, on the composition of the Texas Constitution, on Texas in the U.S. Supreme Court, and on the education clause of the Texas Constitution.
-He has recently submitted for publication in a book on Asian political thought an essay on Natsume Soseki.
+Recently, he has organized and chaired panels at the Southern Political Science Association annual conventions in New Orleans (2018), Austin (2019) and San Juan, Puerto Rico (2020), and at the Southwestern Political Science convention in Fort Worth (2023).
+Forthcoming is a proposed panel on the idea of a republic in America today for the Southwestern annual convention in New Orleans (2024).
+Most recent publications include a review of a book on the Shikoku temple pilgrimage in Japan, on the composition of the Texas Constitution, on Texas in the U.S. Supreme Court, on the education clause of the Texas Constitution and an essay on Natsume Soseki for a book on Asian political thought

-Professor Hoye was born in Providence, Rhode Island.
-He received the BA and MA in political science from Texas A&M University-Commerce and the PhD in political science from Duke University.
+Hoye was born in Providence, Rhode Island.
+He received a BA and MA in political science from Texas A&M University-Commerce and a PhD in political science from Duke University.
 His son Nathan is a graduate of Bard College with a degree in literature and the University of North Texas with a Master’s in English as a Second Language.
 His son Christopher is a graduate of Denison University with a degree in political science and international relations.
-He is currently in Madison, Wisconsin, working for Epic Systems, a private healthcare software company.
+He is currently in Salzburg, Austria, working as a Project Manager for an international corporation.